What Registrants Do & Not Do

 • Escalate concerns appropriately, including safeguarding concerns

-• Act in line with CPR’s Code of Professional Conduct
+• Act in line with the Register's Code of Professional Conduct

 • All registrants are required to: